Lavender-exe/Hades-C2/README.md

 This is a project made (mostly) for me to learn Malware Development, Sockets, and C2 infrastructure setups.
 Currently, the server can be used for CTFs but it is still a buggy mess with a lot of things that need ironed out.

-I am working on a Web UI using Flask currently so new features are being put on hold until then, if you face any issues then please be sure to create an issues request.
+I am working on a User Interface currently so new features are being put on hold until then, if you face any issues then please be sure to create an issues request.

 ### Features
 - [x] Windows Implant